Ellie Black: 2019

-Black began the 2019 season competing at Elite Canada where she placed second in the all-around behind Ana Padurariu.
-She also won gold on vault, silver on uneven bars and balance beam, once again behind Padurariu, and bronze on floor exercise behind Padurariu and Victoria-Kayen Woo.
-In March, Black competed at the American Cup where she tied for the bronze medal in the all-around with Mai Murakami, behind Americans Leanne Wong and Grace McCallum.
-The following month, she competed at the Tokyo World Cup where she won silver in the all-around behind American Morgan Hurd.
+Black began the 2019 season competing at Elite Canada where she placed second in the all-around.
+She also won gold on vault, silver on uneven bars and balance beam, and bronze on floor exercise.
+In March, Black competed at the American Cup where she tied for the bronze medal in the all-around with Mai Murakami.
+The following month, she competed at the Tokyo World Cup where she won silver in the all-around.
 In May, she competed at the Canadian Championships and claimed her sixth national all-around title.
-Additionally, she won gold on floor exercise, silver on uneven bars behind Padurariu, and bronze on the balance beam behind Brooklyn Moors and Padurariu.
+Additionally, she won gold on floor exercise, silver on uneven bars, and bronze on the balance beam.
 In June, Black was named to the team to compete at the Pan American Games alongside Moors, Isabela Onyshko Shallon Olsen, and Victoria-Kayen Woo.
 The team won the silver medal in the team final behind the United States.
-In the all-around final, Black was able to defend her Pan American Games all-around title by winning the gold ahead of Riley McCusker of the United States and Flávia Saraiva of Brazil.
-During the first day of event finals, she won gold on vault ahead of Yesenia Ferrera of Cuba and teammate Olsen and won bronze on uneven bars behind Americans McCusker and Leanne Wong The following day, she won the silver medal on balance beam behind American Kara Eaker and finished fourth on the floor behind Moors, Eaker, and Saraiva.
+In the all-around final, Black was able to defend her Pan American Games all-around title and was the first gymnast to ever do so.
+During the first day of event finals, she won gold on vault and bronze on uneven bars.
+The following day, she won the silver medal on balance beam.
 With a total of nine Pan American Games medals including five gold medals, she became the most decorated Canadian gymnast in Pan American Games history.
 She was selected as Canada's flag-bearer for the closing ceremony.

-On September 4, Black was named to the team to compete at the World Championships in Stuttgart, Germany alongside Ana Padurariu, Shallon Olsen, Brooklyn Moors, and Victoria Woo.
+On September 4, Black was named to the team to compete at the World Championships in Stuttgart, Germany.
 During qualifications, the team placed fifth, thereby qualifying Canada a team to the 2020 Olympic Games in Tokyo.
 Individually, she qualified for the all-around and balance beam finals.
 Black competed on all four apparatuses during the team final, helping Canada place seventh.
-During the individual all-around final, she finished in fourth place behind Simone Biles of the United States, Tang Xijing of China, and Angelina Melnikova of Russia with a score of 56.232, only 0.167 points behind third place.
+During the individual all-around final, she finished in fourth place with a score of 56.232, only 0.167 points behind third place.
 While competing in the all-around final, she injured her ankle and had to withdraw from the balance beam final.